 [Describe where the research will be conducted, when the research will be conducted and how much time (per session and in total) will be required of the participant and whether or not the participant will be contacted in the future.]

-[Describe procedures to audio or videotape.]
+[Describe procedures to audio or videotape.
+Inform participants that they will be asked to sign a Photo/Video release form]

 [Describe procedures to re-contact participants at a later date, if applicable]